aecarvalho/skyline/README.md

 ---

 ### Contact
 You can contact the core developers of Skyline at our **[Discord](https://discord.gg/XnbXNQM)**.
 If you have any questions, feel free to ask.
-It's also a good place to just keep up with the emulator, as most talk regarding development goes on over there.
+It's also a good place to just keep up with the emulator, as most of the discussions regarding development happen there.

 ---